chrisgks/nlp-project/Readme.md

 * for company names: ner + some sort of vectorization (word emb) or string similarity metric
 * for goods: since they are real objects, word2vec on wikipedia could work
 * for locations: ner + word2vec on wikipedia might work as well
-* for serial numbers: some sort of defaul "nothing" since these are hypotheticaly unique
+* for serial numbers: some sort of defaul "nothing" since these are hypotheticaly unique, if we can identify that a string is a serial number, then we don't need clustering - since they are unique
 * for addresses: same as ser. nums
-* clustering algos that can use string similarity metrics
+* search for clustering algos that can use string similarity metrics
 * classic vectorization might not work (bag of words, tfidf) since they need more text/context (text documents)
 * would be nice to built a separate system for each of the five categories - but how can we tell what techniques to apply to each category since we don't have this info beforehand? - The input is one string at a time - could be anything.
 * __jaro-winkler__: The Jaro–Winkler distance uses a prefix scale p which gives more favourable ratings to strings that match from the beginning for a set prefix length l.